What is a UPS?

 What’s the Difference Between a Generator and a UPS?

 A generator is an independent power solution installed when clients need to protect themselves from prolonged power outages.
-A generator will provide cover for outages that last between 2 hours, right through to outages of 72 hours or more.
+A generator will provide cover for outages that last seconds, minutes, hours, days or weeks.

 Continuous Power Supply for Essential Services

 For organisations that cannot afford any downtime, a UPS and generator are best used in tandem.
 Should there be a power cut; the UPS would support the electrical load initially, ensuring no drop in power whilst the generator starts up.
 The generator would typically be online within 15 seconds of a power outage and, once running, it would pick up the full load from the UPS.
 This solution provides much more power security as you can rely on the generator for as long as it has fuel in it, and the UPS acts as a bridge between the mains power going off and your backup generator coming online.

 Without a UPS, there is a handful of seconds before the generator starts and takes the full electrical load.
 In that brief gap, you will not have access to power, which in some scenarios could have serious consequences.
 Critical environments, such as hospitals, have UPS’s installed as a break in power could be life-threatening.
 Data centres are also considered high risk as a drop in power could cause detrimental downtime and security risks.

 In today’s fast-paced world, any downtime is costly, but a UPS and a generator go hand in hand to create a flawless power resilience plan.
 To learn more about the right kind of standby power to protect your facility, download our whitepaper.